Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Computational experiments

+In this section, we assess to what extent the proposed LBBD is a practical alternative to the two monolithic baselines, the compact ILP of Section~\ref{section:problem_statement} and the CP model of Section~\ref{sec:constraint_programming}, and we identify the regimes, in terms of instance density and weighting parameter $\alpha$, in which one approach is preferable to another.
+Throughout the section, we compare four methods.
+The monolithic ILP warm-started from a feasible solution of the underlying RCPSP (found via a classical CP formulation of RCPSP), denoted \ILPF, serves as the reference, and the per-instance gain $\delta_\mu$ for any other method $\mu$ is calculated as a percentage according to Equation~\eqref{eq:delta}.
+The three remaining methods are: the same monolithic ILP warm-started from a 60 seconds run of \Freecp solution (\ILPC), the monolithic constraint-programming model (\Freecp), and the proposed LBBD detailed in Section~\ref{section:LBBD}, denoted \texttt{LBBD}.

+The experiments are divided into three sections.
+After detailing the dataset, we investigate the impact of each \texttt{LBBD}'s components on the solution quality.
+Then, we compare our novel approach to the others over instances in which \texttt{LBBD} guarantees the optimality of its optimal solution, whereas in the last section, we observe the \texttt{LBBD} over all instances.
+Finally, we synthesize the results and critically evaluate the relevance and performance of each method with respect to the specific instance configurations.

-All experiments were run on 2 x AMD(R) EPYC(R) 9124 CPUs 3.5 GHz with 64 threads in total and 384 GB of RAM, running NixOS 25.05.
-Gurobi 12.0.2 and IBM CP Optimizer 22.1.1.0 are used to solve the ILP and CP models, respectively.
-The code is written in \verb|C++20|, compiled with Clang 19.1.7.
-We employ the Boost Graph Library \citep{siek2001boost} to implement graph components.
+All experiments were run on 2 x AMD\textsuperscript{\texttrademark} EPYC\textsuperscript{\texttrademark} 9124 CPUs 3.5 GHz equipped with 64 threads in total and 384 GB of RAM, running NixOS 25.05.
+Gurobi 13.0.1 and IBM CP Optimizer 22.1.1.0 are used to solve the ILP and CP models, respectively.
+All the code has been written in \verb|C++23|, compiled with Clang~19.1.7 and the \texttt{O2} optimization flag, using the Boost Graph Library~\citep{siek2001boost} to implement graph components.
+All experiments are run on a single thread, and the solver's default pre-solve strategies are enabled.
+A time limit of 1800 seconds is imposed for all experiments.
+We impose a soft limit on the memory usage of the solvers of 50 GB.
+The other solver parameters are left at their default values, except for Gurobi's numeric focus set to 2.
+In addition, the precomputation time of the paths SPACES graph and of the $\MD$ function~\eqref{eq:md_definition} are not reported in our experiments, because they never exceed one second in every instance of our datasets, which is negligible.